Shatin Pui Ying College: School songs

 There is a school song with Chinese lyrics.
-Its melody is the same as the song O Christmas Tree and there are two paragraphs.
+Its melody is the same as the song O Christmas Tree and there are three paragraphs.
 There is also a school hymn with English lyrics.
 There are three paragraphs in this school hymn.

 Sports Days and Swimming Gala

-There are two Sports Days every year.
-The Sports Days take places at the Yuen Wo Road Sports Ground.
+There is a Sports Day every year.
+The Sports Days usually take places at the Yuen Wo Road Sports Ground, but occasionally at the Ma On Shan Sports Ground.
 Besides the various types of sports competitions, there are competitions among the cheering teams.
 The Swimming Gala is held every year.
-It takes place at the Ma On Shan (town) swimming pool every year.
+It takes place at the Ma On Shan (town) swimming pool.

 External competitions

 Students in the school take part in many external competitions in many fields such as music, sports, debates, writings, mathematics, and other academic competitions.
 One of the most notable competitions is the Hang Lung Mathematics Award.
 The school’s HLMA team got an Honourable Mention in 2004 and a Special Commendation in 2006.
+The school also participated in the global 'F1 in Schools' competition in 2024 in which the students represented Hong Kong in the finals.